 Back in court, evidence comes up which questions whether Kendrick ordered Dawson and Downey to carry out the Code Red, something the defense has always taken for granted.
 It now emerges that Downey was on guard duty and not in the barracks at the time when Kendrick supposedly gave the order to Dawson.
 Thus it is the word of Dawson, who had a personal grievance towards Santiago, against that of Kendrick, a highly-decorated, God-fearing officer.

-Kaffee wants Markinson to testify but rather than publicly dishonor himself and the Marine Corps, Markinson sends a letter to Santiago's parents, blaming his own weakness for the loss of their son, dresses in full dress uniform and commits suicide.
+Kaffee wants Markinson to testify but rather than publicly dishonor himself and the Marine Corps, Markinson sends a letter to Santiago's parents, blaming his own weakness for the loss of their son, dresses in full dress uniform and commits suicide with his own sidearm.

 Without Markinson's crucial testimony, Kaffee believes that the case is lost and gets drunk.
 Galloway tries to convince him to summon Jessup to court and confront him.
 She believes that Jessup ordered the Code Red and that they have to get him to admit it.
 There is no evidence for this whatsoever and falsely accusing a superior officer of such a felony could result in Kaffee himself facing a court-martial which will ruin his career.